Rodent Control

 Our Rodent Control Process

 Rodent control at Sterling follows a structured five step process designed to eliminate current populations and prevent future invasions.
+Our proven techniques focus on controlling rodent activity at every stage.

 Step 2: Species Identification — Different rodents require different strategies.
 We identify whether you’re dealing with roof rats, Norway rats, house mice, voles, or another species.
 This determines trap type, bait selection, and placement strategy.